 When Route 66 was created in 1926, the old Ozark Trail was utilized as the new alignment from Springfield to Carthage.
 Along this stretch were several towns, including Halltown, Paris Springs Junction, Spencer, Avilla, and more, that thrived when the new highway came through.

 Unfortunately, in 1961, portions of the old road between Spencer and Paris Springs were realigned in anticipation of the new Interstate-44 planned.
 At this time, the other towns along the road between Springfield and Carthage fought to keep the designation of US 66 and threatened to sue.
 However, their fight was in vain, and highway officials responded by building the new four-lane farther south.
 By 1965, all of these towns were bypassed entirely.

 Though large farms and ranches still populate this old road, this slice of the highway has long passed its prime.
 Some of the settlements along this section still have a few people living in them, but almost every one of the dozen or so towns that once thrived here have become ghost towns or don’t exist at all anymore.

 Yeakley is Gone Today

-Old Route 66 meanders westward out of Springfield on Missouri Highway 266 through rolling hills that are situated along the western edge of the Ozark Plateau.
-Within a few short miles, you’ll come to what must be one of the oldest cemeteries on Route 66 – the Yeakley Cemetery, established in 1852.
+Old Route 66 meanders westward out of Springfield on Missouri Highway 266 through rolling hills situated along the western edge of the Ozark Plateau.
+Within a few short miles, the highway comes to what must be one of the oldest cemeteries on Route 66 – the Yeakley Cemetery, established in 1852.

 Named for a prominent farmer and rancher named Thomas Yeakley, this well-tended cemetery also boasts the Yeakley Chapel, built in 1887, that continues to provide services today.